Fully supported, affordable Wisconsin Hotel Bicycle Vacations & Florida Keys Bike Ride

 Tune-up ride on quiet back roads in afternoon for early arrivals; departs between 1 & 3PM.
 Take along snacks provided.
-Emergency support available upon request.
+Emergency support available upon request until 4pm.

 Enjoy a perfect start to your bicycling vacation by getting reacquainted with old friends or making new ones.
 Preview some of the Northwoods scenic back roads with an afternoon tune-up ride.
-Supplement the ice cream buffet with goodies fresh from the ovens of bakery 101 as you keep one ear tuned to the route brief of the week ahead.
 Enjoy your stay at Quality Inn of Rhinelander with indoor pool, whirlpool, and workout room, plus a great spot for our Social Hours.

 Sunday July 21/July 28: Rhinelander Loop Options

 30, 50 or 58 miles

 Today we blend some of past Northwoods routes with some of the new.
 The result is a great ride through the heart of the timberland and lakes region over low traffic roads.
 There are options to adjust miles for whatever your desire and all routes lead back to PAW Happy Hour.
 Fantastic food stop planned at Perch Lake, where you can relax by the lake and spot native fish in the clear Northwoods waters.

-Monday July 18/July 25 Rhinelander to Eagle River
+Monday July 22/July 29 Rhinelander to Eagle River

 We wind our way North through the woods and between the lakes into a never-never land where the deer feed on chocolate plants and cyclists always have a tailwind.
 Of course we have a destination....who among us could have guessed we will soon be in Three Lakes and cruising North on CO.
 RD.
 X to the landmark boat lift?
 Then it's on to Eagle River where a very nice property acquired by Days Inn will be our home until our return to Rhinelander.